Connect with others who understand.

 • Hypersensitivity to sound in the affected ear

-With Bell’s palsy, these symptoms will only appear on one side of the face.
-If you notice facial sagging, eye issues, muscle weakness, or pain on both sides of the face, it is not Bell’s palsy and you should notify your doctor.
+With Bell’s palsy, these symptoms typically only appear on one side of the face.
+If you notice facial sagging, eye issues, muscle weakness, or pain on both sides of the face, it’s probably not Bell’s palsy, and you should notify your doctor.

 Is It Bell’s Palsy, MS, or Something Else?

-While one-sided facial weakness can be quite traumatizing when it first appears, it might not be Bell’s palsy.
+While one-sided facial weakness can be quite frightening when it first appears, it might not be Bell’s palsy.
 MS also causes muscle weakness, which can affect the eyelid and mouth.
-Facial nerve weakness can also develop due to a different health problem or come on after surgery.
+Facial nerve weakness can also develop due to a different health problem or occur after surgery.

 If you have new facial weakness, speak to your doctor right away.
-If facial weakness comes on suddenly — over the course of minutes to hours — that could be the sign of a stroke, and you should go to the nearest emergency room as soon as possible.
+If facial weakness comes on suddenly — over the course of minutes to hours — that could be the sign of a stroke.
+If this happens, you should go to the nearest emergency room as soon as possible.

 How Are Bell’s Palsy and MS Connected?

-MS is an autoimmune disease in which the immune system attacks the central nervous system (brain and spinal cord).
+MS is an autoimmune disease in which the immune system attacks the central nervous system (CNS, which includes the brain and spinal cord).
 Bell’s palsy, on the other hand, is a disorder of the peripheral nervous system and originates in the facial nerve — outside of the brain and spinal cord.
 Researchers have published some case reports of people who experienced episodes of Bell’s palsy as a symptom of MS. This may occur when an MS lesion affects nerves controlling facial muscles.

 It’s rare for people with MS to have facial nerve paralysis as their only symptom.
-Some researchers have suggested that MS could cause some cases of Bell’s palsy, especially through lesions affecting the brainstem, but it’s not believed that having Bell’s palsy increases the risk for an MS diagnosis.
+Some researchers have suggested that MS could cause some cases of Bell’s palsy, especially through lesions affecting the brainstem, but they do not believe that having Bell's palsy increases the risk for an MS diagnosis.

-Another study looking at 107 people with MS found that facial muscle paralysis was the first MS symptom for about 5 percent of study participants.
+A study that looked at 107 people with MS found that facial muscle paralysis was the first MS symptom for about 5 percent of study participants.
 One case report described a woman who was first misdiagnosed with Bell’s palsy but was later found to have MS. Delayed MS diagnosis can have serious consequences, so more research is needed on whether demyelinating diseases such as MS could raise the risk for Bell’s palsy.

 In summary, Bell’s palsy can be a symptom of MS, but it’s very rare.